 On the day of the interview, I connected via Skype with audio and video.

 We started the conversation; the lawyer introduced me to the specialist who was an American who spoke at most a few sentences in Portuguese related to the carnival and soccer :).

 At the beginning of the interview, I noticed that the lawyer was well-prepared and had read the document I sent with the requested information.

 My first impression about the American lawyer

-An affirmation of the lawyer who got my attention was that the L1 was the best way to later get the green card.
-I got excited about such a possibility.
+Something that got my attention during the conversation was the layer's orientation about the L1 Visa.
+According to him, that was the best way to get the green card later.
+So naturally, I got excited about such a possibility.

-The meeting lasted about 40 minutes and I was very comfortable with the guidelines, procedures, and fees.
-I decided to go ahead and work with them.
+The meeting lasted about 40 minutes, and I was very comfortable with the guidelines, procedures, and fees.
+So I decided to go ahead and work with them.

 I made the payment and started the process of my L-1A visa, which would also guarantee the L2 visa for my wife and daughter.

 And the process with the company did not progress until the end...